09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 MAIN STREET Directly across from Chapin's on Main Street is a large section of buildings dating back to the same 1920-1930s era.
 These are still there, many are occupied by new businesses, and several are empty.
 The Venue Boutique and Gallery has been open since 1985, founded by Barbara Patrick.
 This store is located at 510 8th Avenue North, on the corner of 8th Ave.
 N and Main Street.

 This was once the Broadway Theater, which was later an x-rated movie theatre back in the late 70s!
+It is now the home of Encore Video Productions.
+From this location, they also have a webcam pointing toward the former Myrtle Beach Pavilion.

-The downstairs area has been a series of bars over the years; back in the 30s-40s, it was the
+The downstairs area has been a series of bars over the years; back in the 30s-40s, it was the "Wonder Bar", and was once the "Pirates Cove" ran by Larry McDaniel.
+In the 1980s it was "The Cellar" bar with live music, and was part of the circuit that many local rock bands played.

 RIVOLI THEATRE

-thousands of people probably do every day.
-This gem of a theatre is now long closed,
+904 Chester Street You'd miss the Rivoli Theatre if you didn't know what it was, as thousands of people probably do every day.
+This gem of a theatre is now long closed, hidden behind the Pavilion's parking deck just off of 9th Avenue.

 MY OLD APARTMENT

 503 7th Ave.
-North Amazingly enough, every place that I had ever lived at the beach is still there.
+North Amazingly enough, almost every place that I had ever lived at the beach is still there.
 Before 1980, I stayed for many years in a trailer at the "Holiday Inn Trav-L-Park" which is still there.

 The Trav-L-Park Pavilion was the place to be at this park; I worked there for several summers.
 Unfortunately, the old arcade was destroyed by hurricane Hugo in 1989.
 Only the concrete pad remains, with this metal shelter over the original building.
-The restaurant is there the Bingo once was.
+The restaurant is where the Bingo once was.

 The arcade had to be moved from the beachfront because of new building codes after the hurricane, now its located by the new, greatly expanded pool by the general store.
 The pool is great, but the arcade is awful.